AlexP11223/MybbRuUserscripts/README.md

-UserScripts for a http://mybb.ru forum, tested on http://programmers.forumsvn.com in December 2019 (when were moving to Discourse on https://www.programmersforum.rocks), but probably also work on other forums created via this service.
+UserScripts for a http://mybb.ru forum, tested on http://programmers.forumsvn.com in December 2019 (when we were moving to Discourse on https://www.programmersforum.rocks), but probably also work on other forums created via this service.
 The scripts were tested using TamperMonkey in modern versions of Chrome and Firefox (also may work in GreaseMonkey).

 ## [Export data](https://github.com/AlexP11223/MybbRuUserscripts/blob/master/export_data.user.js)